 Once you learn the basics of handwriting, the next step is to ensure the constant development of skills.
 A bit like muscle memory, the art of good handwriting is something which must be nurtured in a way that is not boring for the child.
 Repeatedly writing the same words and letters over and over again will soon lose their interest.
-Try our Get Set Write Club.
+Try our DIY courses.

 Once the idea is established you could ask if they can think of other small words which they can then apply to this method of adding letters to make different words.
 All the time they will be writing these words and letters over and over again.

-As the saying goes, practice makes perfect and amazing handwriting will soon become second nature.
+As the saying goes, practice makes perfect and amazing handwriting practice will soon become second nature.